BEFORE YOU ARRIVE

 CSN is a non-residential campus.
 Students are encouraged to either live with a host family or at an apartment near their home campus.
 Contact your program coordinator to determine the CSN Campus that hosts your program.

 Homestay provides an excellent opportunity to experience American family life in person.
 Through homestay, you will live with an American host family.
-They will provide you with a room to stay and two meals per day.
+They will provide you with a room to stay in and two meals per day.
 Homestay families often invite their students with them for weekend activities and other outings.

 If you prefer more independent living, you can rent an apartment.
 Here are some things to consider when choosing an apartment: